-Phase I clinical trials last several months to a year, and usually have 10 to 80 participants.
-All information gathered from the phase 1 trial helps researchers design the Phase 2 study.
+Phase 1 clinical trials last from several months to a year, and usually have 10 to 80 participants.
+All information gathered from the phase 1 clinical trial helps researchers design the phase 2 study.

 In some trials, the patients participating will receive different treatments.
-For example, one group could receive the FDA approved treatment that they would be receiving if they didn't participate in the clinical trial, and another would receive the new treatment being studied in the trial.
+For example, one group could receive the FDA approved treatment that they would be receiving if they didn't participate in the clinical trial, and another would receive the new treatment that's being studied.

 The response the doctors look for in patients depends on the goal of the treatment.
 For example, in a cancer clinical trial, it may mean the cancer disappears completely, or that patients on the new treatment live longer than they would have been expected to without the treatment.
 In other studies, especially for chronic conditions, the benefit may be an improved quality of life.

-If the treatment seems to be effective for treating the condition, the study will likely move on to a Phase 3 trial.
+If the treatment seems to be effective for treating the condition, the study will likely move on to a phase 3 clinical trial.

-Treatments that have been shown to work in phase 2 trials typically need to be evaluated in one more phase before they’re approved for general use.
-This happens in phase 3 clinical trials, where doctors compare the new treatment with the best treatment known today (also called the "standard treatment").
+Treatments that have been shown to work in phase 2 are evaluated again and on a larger scale, prior to being approved for general use.
+Doctors compare the new treatment with the best treatment known today (also called the "standard treatment").

-These trials can take many years, and have up to several thousand volunteers who participate.
-If the results show that the treatment works well, the research team can then apply for FDA approval, to make the treatment available to the general public.
+These trials can take many years, and if the results show that the treatment works well, the research team can then apply for FDA approval to make the treatment available to the general public.

 Based on the review, the FDA decides whether or not to approve the treatment for patients with the condition the drug was tested on (to be used in a different condition, additional clinical trials have to be done).